RusYakup/test_task_for_e.Kom/README.md

 Brief description of the project.

+### The .env file has been intentionally added to the repository as it does not contain any sensitive information.
+It is meant for the quick familiarization of the employer with the application settings and to facilitate the testing process.

 ## Description

 This web application is designed to identify filled forms based on templates stored in a database.
 The application accepts a list of fields with values in the body of a POST request and returns the name of the form that best matches the provided list of fields.
 If a matching form is not found, the application performs on-the-fly typing of the fields and returns a list of fields with their types.